 | continued: page 2-of-3 |

-Make 40 days a first rule of thumb when you set out to reprogram the subconscious mind with the aim of overwriting limiting beliefs or creating new ones.
+Make 40 days the first rule of thumb when you set out to reprogram your mind to overwrite limiting beliefs or create new ones.
 This is based on the understanding that it takes 40 days to create a permanent shift in consciousness.
 Create a 40-day plan to use the techniques that resonate with you— every day and for 40 consecutive days.
 Do not skip a day, and if you do, start again or at the very least add a day to the plan.
 Moreover, remember to keep a journal and keep all your related work together as much as possible.
 When you keep track of your progress not only do you get to see how far you have come and what needs your immediate attention, but it also helps to reprogram the subconscious mind when you have everything in writing.
 Finally, make sure to keep your efforts private—say nothing to no one.

 Creative visualization is one of the most effective methods with which to reprogram the subconscious mind.
 Whether you want to overwrite a negative belief or create a specific desire, visualization is the way to go.
 Put simply, in a relaxed state of body and mind, imagine a scene that implies the new positive belief that you want to adopt with no concern whatsoever for the negative one that you want to overwrite.

-Feel what it would feel like if it already was your belief in the present moment until it feels real and believe that it is.
-Imagine how you would feel, think, talk and act if it was your belief in that moment.
-Repeat the visualization daily, morning and night, until the scene in which you are acting out your new belief begins to take on the tones of reality, until it feels so real to you that the old belief feels foreign.
+Feel what it would feel like if it already was your belief in the present moment until it feels real and you believe that it is.
+Imagine yourself feeling, thinking, talking and acting as if it was your belief in that moment.
+Repeat the visualization daily, morning and night, until the scene in which you are acting out your new belief begins to take on the tones of reality; until it feels so real to you that the old belief feels foreign.
 And finally, detach and let it go—when you believe you have something you don't think about it all day.
 As is the case for all techniques aimed at reprogramming the subconscious mind, I suggest 40 consecutive days of visualizing the fulfillment of the positive belief.

 The fourth technique to reprogram the subconscious mind is aimed at changing your perception of a past negative experience, which may itself have created a negative belief or exacerbated an existing one.
 To change your perception, imagine yourself acting and reacting differently in that past experience as if you already had the positive beliefs you would have wanted to have had at the time.
 In other words, knowing what you know today, how would you have wanted to act or react in that experience?
 Imagine a different outcome based on the positive beliefs, or else, a different reaction on your part to the same outcome.
 Either way, your perception of the experience will change and so the associated negative belief will weaken because you will have 'cut' its root.